jupyter/help/README.md

 > I don't know where to ask my question.
 It might be related to
 > something else, but I'm unsure.
 What should I do :question:

-+ Open an issue here.
++ Open an issue in this project.
 This is a safe, respectful space to ask questions and open issues :exclamation:

 > I've never opened an issue.
-I'm scared. :question:

-+ First, that's not a question.
-Second, that's not a problem for us.
+How do I do it :question:

-  Click the issue next to top of screen and then click the green "New Issue" button.
-Smash your keyboard keys to get some kind of text in the issue.
-And click
-  "Submit new Issue".
-Congratulations!
-You submitted your new issue!
++ Click the `Issues` tab next to top of the page, then click the green `New Issue` button.
+Ask your question in the title and comment fields, then click `Submit new issue`.
+Congratulations, you submitted your question!
 We'll try to get back to you shortly.
 Tip: If you provide helpful info (such as operating system, versions, etc.), it's easier for us to understand your question :exclamation: